Nance L Schick talked to A Place for Mom about why caregivers might sue your family, and how you can protect yourself.

 Read the full article by clicking here.

 Still have questions?
-Pay for a consult
+Request a consultation

 A Place For Mom is the largest assisted living referral service.
 Participating communities pay for the referrals.
 Therefore, the service is offered at no charge to families, including Nance’s family, which sought referrals for her mother, who passed in February 2018.